Authority: Executive Vice Chancellor and Provost

 4. Standards for Reappointment as Assistant Professor

-Based on the Statement of Faculty Responsibility and the General Standards in Section 3, the candidate is expected to show progress toward meeting the standards to be promoted to associate professor with tenure with promise of future contribution to the needs of the college and university.
+Based on the Statement of Faculty Responsibilities and the General Standards in Section 3, the candidate is expected to show progress toward meeting the standards to be promoted to associate professor with tenure with promise of future contribution to the needs of the college and university.

 5. Standards for Associate Professor with Tenure

-Based on the Statement of Faculty Responsibility and the General Standards in Section 3, the candidate is expected to show progress toward and promise of future success in being promoted to professor.
+Based on the Statement of Faculty Responsibilities and the General Standards in Section 3, the candidate is expected to show progress toward and promise of future success in being promoted to professor.
 In addition they are expected to have established a strong record of accomplishments in their area of expertise, have peer recognition and be upholding of the needs of the college and university.

 6. Standards for Professor

-Based on the Statement of Faculty Responsibility and the General Standards in Section 3, the candidate is expected to have documented accomplishment in their realms of responsibility and promise of continuing contributions in the future.
+Based on the Statement of Faculty Responsibilities and the General Standards in Section 3, the candidate is expected to have documented accomplishment in their realms of responsibility and promise of continuing contributions in the future.
 In addition they are expected to have established a record of accomplishments in their area of expertise.
 They are to have established an excellent reputation among their peers, both nationally and internationally, and be known as an expert in their field.